 Without a baseline, teams misdiagnose problems.
 They blame the copy when the account was already unhealthy.
 Or they blame the platform when a new campaign doubled activity overnight.
 Account health is easier to protect when you can see what changed.

-LinkedIn's algorithms evaluate profile activity to calculate a trust score.
-Senders with high scores get higher weekly invite allowances.
+LinkedIn evaluates profile activity and assigns a trust score.
+Accounts with higher scores usually get more weekly invite room.

 The platform monitors several indicators: